-As set forth in the attached proposed declaration, this clause applies to Donald Trump.
-Having sworn an oath to support the Constitution as an officer of the United States, then "engaged" in the January 6 insurrection as that term is defined by law and precedent, Trump is now ineligible to hold any "office . . . under the United States," including the presidency, unless and until he is relieved of that disqualification by two-thirds of both chambers of Congress.
+As set forth in the attached proposed declaratory ruling, this clause applies to Donald Trump.
+Having sworn an oath to support the Constitution as an officer of the United States, he then "engaged" in the January 6 insurrection as that term is defined by law and precedent.
+Thus, Trump is now ineligible to hold any "office . . . under the United States," including the presidency, unless and until he is relieved of that disqualification by two-thirds of both chambers of Congress.